Thanks for checking out my website. My name is John Kraus; I’m a spaceflight photographer from Satellite Beach, Florida.

 My pursuit of photographing launches full-time is partially enabled by my Patreon supporters.
 Patreon is a platform on which individuals can make small financial contributions to creators on a monthly basis, enabling people to pursue their passions full-time.
 I treat Patreon as a subscription service, offering my patrons exclusive behind-the-scenes content and digital downloads of my photos.
 If you enjoy what I do and appreciate the work that goes into my imagery, considering signing up; the base tier is only $2/month.

-After my first year of photography, my work capturing launches from public locations was noticed by a space news media outlet at Cape Canaveral, and in February 2016, I was granted an opportunity to cover a launch on-site as an accredited launch photojournalist.
-Starting then, I worked under AmericaSpace, one of the leading space news websites covering American spaceflight, and I've continued covering launches as a freelance photographer in the time since.
+After my first year of photography, my work was noticed by a space news media outlet at Cape Canaveral, and in February 2016, I was granted an opportunity to cover a launch on-site as an accredited launch photojournalist.
+Starting then, I worked under AmericaSpace, and I've continued covering launches as a freelance photographer in the time since.

 Along with other credentialed members of the media, I am typically able to set up cameras at launch facilities to capture closeup views of rocket launches.
-Often very close in proximity to the vehicles, my cameras are sound-triggered and must take images without human intervention, as humans can be severely injured or even killed at the same distances from which my cameras operate.
+My cameras are sound-triggered and must take images without human intervention, as humans can be severely injured or even killed at the same distances from which my cameras operate.
 While press access enables creation of stunning, detailed photographs, I frequently photograph launches off-site to take advantage of the beautiful scenery the Space Coast has to offer.
 I've also traveled across the country to cover multiple launches at Vandenberg Air Force Base in California and Wallops Flight Facility in Virginia.

 At a September 2018 SpaceX launch, I was accompanied by VICE News, who produced an HBO special detailing my coverage of the Telstar 18 VANTAGE mission, at which I waded into swamp waters north of Cape Canaveral to make one of my favorites images to date.
 The final piece is available on YouTube.